 Clough.
 Photograph courtesy of the Smithsonian Institution.

 And then there was the ill-fated Bubble, a planned installation that would have placed a translucent orb inside the doughnut hole at the center of the Hirshhorn Museum and Sculpture Garden.
 After years of false starts and delays—even with a $1 million gift from New York City Mayor Mike Bloomberg—the project was finally canceled in June.
 The collapse of the bubble, a project Clough is believed to have supported, also fed into the exit of Hirshhorn director Richard Koshalek.

 Still, in announcing his retirement, Clough is getting plenty of official praise.
-“Secretary Clough has served the Smithsonian with great distinction,” France A. Córdova, the chair of the Smithsonian's Board of Regents, said in a press release.
+"Secretary Clough has served the Smithsonian with great distinction," France A. Córdova, the chair of the Smithsonian's Board of Regents, said in a press release.

 The Smithsonian board also formed a search committee today to look for Clough's successor.